 It might take a bit of time to explore the wealth of options found here, but there's a shortcut on page ix.
 A one-page "Yearly Guide" shows on a chart which pages to use with five different age groups over a school year.
 Younger students will do much less than older students.
 The chart also schedules activities so that there is little overlap from year to year.
-You might go through the book with the same student two or three times, shifting to other activities each year while reviewing or going further in depth on basic information.
+You might go through the book with the same student two or three times, shifting to other activities each year and reviewing or going further in depth on basic information.

-Chapters 6 through 10 teach parents how to teach geography through other subject areas.
-This is especially important since Hogan and Wiggers are unit study fans and see the inclusion of geography as an important element of such studies.
-To help you get into unit studies, the authors include two complete unit studies, one on volcanoes and one on the book Hans Brinker or the Silver Skates.
+Chapters 6 through 10 explain how to teach geography through other subject areas.
+This is especially important since Hogan and Wiggers are unit study fans, and unit studies are all about following themes across multiple subject areas.
+Geography is an ideal subject to include within unit studies since geographical information is almost always more interesting when learned within a meaningful context.
+To help you dip your toes into unit studies, the authors include two complete unit studies, one on volcanoes and one on the book Hans Brinker or the Silver Skates.